-I am Catholic, can I be cremated?
+I am Catholic, Van I be cremated?

-Yes.
+This is one of the most frequently asked questions we receive, and the answer is yes.
 In 1963, the Catholic Church lifted its prohibition forbidding Catholics to choose cremation.
 Canon 1176 of the 1983 Code of Canon Law states, “The Church earnestly recommends the pious custom of burying the bodies of the dead be observed, it does not, however, forbid cremation unless it has been chosen for reasons which are contrary to Christian teaching.”

 When should cremation take place?

 The Church prefers that cremation take place after the full Funeral Liturgy wherein the body is present.
 “This is the body once washed in baptism, anointed with the oil of salvation, and fed with the bread of life.”
 The Church’s belief in the sacredness of life and the resurrection of the dead encourages us to celebrate the funeral liturgy with the body present while affirming the value of human life.
 As Catholics, we celebrate our funeral liturgies because they recall Christ’s victory over death.
 With His victory, comes our promise of eternal life.

 If it is not possible for the body to be present at the Funeral Mass, the Catholic Church has granted permission for the celebration of the Funeral Mass with the cremated remains of the body present in church.
 Since it is the “earthly remains” and not the body of the deceased that is present, there are slight adaptations in the liturgy.
 Please contact our office to learn more about the process and the services that are available.

 How are the cremated remains of the body laid to rest?